jpablo91/ASFChallenge_UCD/Documentation/Results/Period_2/Results_P2.md

 ### Conclusion

-Scenario 2 is the best
+Scenario 2 is the best, followed by scenario 4.

 Reduction in cases for each comparison of scenarios made: